jamesmcdonald112/dev-journal/case-studies/portfolio/Building the Portolio.md

 - Replace runtime GitHub API calls with local JSON imports.

 - Optionally integrate mind map or graph view using folder/tag data.

+## Getting the tree
+[Github docs](https://docs.github.com/en/rest/git/trees#get-a-tree) show how to get the tree we need for this structure.
 ## Commands

 ### Commiting